mpv-player/mpv/DOCS/man/options.rst

     use of compute shaders over fragment shaders wherever possible.
 Enabled by default, although Nvidia users may want to disable it.

+``--vulkan-disable-events``
+    Disable the use of VkEvents, for debugging purposes or for compatibility with some older drivers / vulkan portability layers that don't provide working VkEvent support.

 ``--d3d11-exclusive-fs=<yes|no>``
     Switches the D3D11 swap chain fullscreen state to 'fullscreen' when fullscreen video is requested.
 Also known as "exclusive fullscreen" or